fluxninja/aperture/docs/content/reference/blueprints/load-ramping/base.md

 :::info

-Please see reference for the [`LoadRamp`](/reference/configuration/spec.md#load-ramp) component that is used within this blueprint.
+See reference for the [`LoadRamp`](/reference/configuration/spec.md#load-ramp) component that is used within this blueprint.

 :::